 Permit Year Description of Progress Changes 1 Inspections were completed on 55% of the ditches in the None Urbanized Area during Permit Year 1.
+No illicit discharges

+Permit Year Description of Progress Changes

-No illicit discharges were identified during ditch inspections.
-2 Because of the increase in ditches mapped this year, the None total % of ditches inspected during Permit Year 1 was recalculated to be 44%.
+were identified during ditch inspections.

+2 Because of the increase in ditches mapped this year, the total % of ditches inspected during Permit Year 1 was recalculated to be 44%.
 An additional 41% of the ditches in the urbanized area were inspected in Permit Year 2, resulting in a total of 85% of the ditches inspected during Permit Years 1 and 2.
 Some of the inspections completed during this permit year were wet weather inspections, but most of the ditches did not have flowing water and so observation of illicit discharge potential was possible.
 No potential illicit discharges were identified from ditch inspections.
 The Town continues to map private pipes protruding into ditches as pipe stubs where observed, but does not trespass on private property to fully map other infrastructure.
+None

+3 An additional 2% of ditches were inspected during Permit Year 3 bringing the total to 87% of all ditches inspected.
+The Town is still on target to complete all ditch inspections by the end of Permit Year 5 as described in their ditch SOP.
+The remaining ditches to be inspected are located in the Casco Bay Frontal Drainages Subwatershed which includes Spruce Lane, Stony Ridge Road, Long Meador Road, Sea Cove and Lantern Lane.
+None

+4

-3 4 5
+5